Angela is a lover of the supernatural and Greek mythology. Although naturally skeptical, she loves hearing theories of the unknown.

 Typhon is the most fearsome monster in Greek mythology and is the father of all Monsters.
-He was considered not only a god, but the most powerful fearsome god of all Greek mythology, born to Gaia, the earth goddess, and Tartarus, a murderous bottomless pit.
-Supposedly Hera wanted a god that was more powerful than Zeus, so encouraged these two to mate.
+He was considered not only a god but the most powerful fearsome god of all Greek mythology, born to Gaia, the earth goddess, and Tartarus, a murderous bottomless pit.
+Supposedly Hera wanted a god more powerful than Zeus, so she encouraged these two to mate.
 He married Echidna, who is the mother of all monsters.

 He not only was fearsome but looked the part as well.
 He was sooty black and downright filthy.
 His torso was that of a man, except covered in hundreds of wings.
 His legs and arms were hundreds of snake coils that hissed at those who came near.
 He had a hundred heads that looked like snakes or more traditional dragon-like, while other myths claimed that his heads resembled all different types of fearsome animals.
 He was so tall that his heads touched the stars.
 His eyes glowed red, terrifying everyone who saw them.
 He breathed fire from powerful jaws.

 He had many children.
 His most famous children include:

 - Cerberus, the three-headed dog, and guardian of the underworld

 - Orthrus, a two-headed dog who lived with giants

 - Ladon, a serpent-like dragon

 - Lernaean hydra, which had multiple heads that would multiply if anyone dared cut one off

 - Caucasian Eagle that ate the liver of Prometheus every day